lankrist/Reformatting/README.md

 # Reformatting
 Reformatting information for input

+#text to query
  #icd code formatting:  Given a spread sheet of ICD codes convert it into a SQL query